US · AI law tracker

 Intelligence briefs (3)

-Bill to Limit DHS Facial Recognition Use Introduced in House
+US House Bill 7363 to Limit DHS Facial Recognition Use

-This development signals increased legislative scrutiny over federal agency AI deployments, particularly for sensitive applications like facial recognition.
+This bill signals legislative scrutiny over federal agency AI deployments, bearing on facial recognition ethics and scope.

 Primary source →Bill Introduced to Limit DHS Facial Recognition Use